 There are plenty of reasons why someone may find it difficult to get approved for a loan without any outside help, including the following:

 Past financial mistakes – If you’ve been irresponsible with your money over the past, lenders may be uneasy about extending credit to you.

-Look here to see some ways of improving your credit in 2018.
+Look here to see some ways of improving your credit.